juice-shop/pwning-juice-shop/appendix/solutions.md

    <http://localhost:3000/assets/public/images/uploads/😼-%23zatschi-%23whoneedsfourlegs-1572600969477.jpg>
    and enjoy the incredibly cute photo of this pet being happy despite missing half a hind leg
-9. Go back to the application and the challenge will be solved.
+9. Go back to the application, and the challenge will be solved.

 ![Zaya in melee combat mode](img/zaya_melee.jpg)